1. Who this policy applies to

-We respect your rights to privacy under the Privacy Act 1988 (Cth) (Act) and we comply with all of the Act’s requirements in respect of the collection, management and disclosure of your personal information.
+We respect the rights of individuals to privacy under the Privacy Act 1988 (Cth) (Act) and we comply with all of the Act’s requirements in respect of the collection, management, and disclosure of personal information.

 We may collect the following types of personal information:

 - Medical information required for camps, community outreach programs, other ministry programs, or events;

 - Dietary requirements for camps, community outreach programs and other ministry programs, or events;

 - Enrolment information required to meet our responsibilities for training (e.g. as part of our registered training organisation);

 - Profession, occupation or job title;